simonskodt/mandatory-exercise-2/README.md

 ### With Script
 You can also start the program with a script for easy creation of nodes.
-This can be done by running `run.ps1` in PowerShell.
+This can be done by running `run.ps1` in PowerShell in the root directory of the project.

 You can specify how many nodes to start (supports up to 5) by writing: